Tower Press was founded in the 1930s by Hans Ehrlich and Bernard Saalheim producing cardboard goods.

-The post-war era, when rationing had only just ceased and when people didn't have a lot, was a time when folks made the best of what they had, enjoying the simple things in life.
+In the post-war era, when rationing had only just ceased and when people didn't have a lot, it was a time when folks made the best of what they had, enjoying the simple things in life.
 This series of card games for children published by Tower Press during the 1950s and early '60s evokes the optimism, innocence and love of fun which is often missing today.
 This was the time when the baby boom was in full swing.
 More people were getting married and having children.
 Dad brought home the pay, Mum did the cooking and cleaning, and the kids were respectful and well-behaved, perhaps playing card games like the ones shown here...

 Fairy Tale Snap, no. 5292

 Jack and the Beanstalk • Puss in Boots • Dick Whittington • Red Riding Hood • Sleeping Beauty • Cinderella • Aladdin • Robinson Crusoe • Hansel and Gretel

 Above: 'Fairy Tale Snap', Tower Press product no.5292, featuring Dick Whittington on the box.
 The cards depict traditional fairy tales. (click box to see more)

 Leonard the Learned • Madam Screech • Pretty Polly • Aunt Sally • Clara the Cook • Jolly Jimmy • Wicket Willie • Bobby Bingo • Cleo the Clown